Is it a webcam? Is it a space droid? No! It’s a sonic vibrator!

 Revel Body REACH:

-(Sold Separately) Filthy Dirty included Revel Body REACH in my package.
+(Sold Separately) I also got a Revel Body REACH.
 This is bought separately from the Sol.
 I’ll quickly run through my experience with it here.

 The REACH expands the capabilities of the SOL.
 First, the SOL can be clipped in and the REACH can be used as a handle.
 This makes holding the Revel SOL considerably more comfortable.
 It also prevents my hand from getting tired from holding onto a vibrating object.
 I don’t use the SOL without using the REACH as a handle, so this is something to consider if you have any mobility issues or need to avoid having your hand vibrate.